zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 In this documentation, the steps of creating the runtime directory and configuring the runtime directory are described separately.
 The configuration step is the same for a Zowe runtime whether it is installed from a convenience build or from an SMP/E distribution.

-## Install Zowe Runtime with z/OSMF Workflow
+## Installing the Zowe runtime with z/OSMF workflow

 z/OSMF workflow simplifies the procedure to create a runtime environment from the Zowe convenience build.
 Register and execute the z/OSMF workflow to create a runtime environment with the z/OSMF web interface.